mxagar/customer_churn_production/README.md

 python main.py --produce_images 0
 ```

-Switching off EDA and evaluation is important for the Docker container: saving matplotlib figures in a container requires a more sophisticated setup than the one explained in [Docker Image](#Docker-Image).
+Switching off EDA and evaluation is important for the Docker container: saving matplotlib figures in a container requires a more sophisticated setup than the one explained in the section [Docker Image](#Docker-Image).

 Optionally, you can install the package on your environment: